 Taupe is a natural color similar to brown but lighter and closer to beige without being beige.
 Natural tones enhance your home’s outdoor charms especially and help it fit in with any natural areas or features near your home.
 For instance, if your sidewalk has several trees or bushes lining it, your home could fit right into that natural space with a taupe theme on your exterior.
 Taupe also happens to look especially attractive in the shade, particularly when shaded by trees.

-Yellow can be an overpowering, standout color on many exteriors, but if you invest in a muted, lighter yellow, you’ll add some springtime cheeriness to the neighborhood without making your home an eyesore.
+Yellow can be an overpowering, standout color on many exteriors, but if you invest in a muted, lighter yellow, you’ll add some cheeriness to the neighborhood without making your home an eyesore.
 Yellow goes well with several complementary colors for your trim, such as black, green, or white.
 You can even mix and match combinations: consider painting your shutters green and your trim white.

-Another natural color, green imbues your home with a sense of growth and springtime cheeriness, as well.
+Another natural color, green imbues your home with a sense of growth and cheeriness, as well.
 Green is flexible, able to pair with many different color combinations and usually available in many shades and types.
 Again, green is a great exterior paint concept to apply if you want to match and blend in with your home’s natural spaces.

-There are endless possibilities for your next exterior spring color concept.
+There are endless possibilities for your next exterior color concept.
 For more information and ideas, contact Ireland’s Finest Painters.